iterative/ldb-resources/documentation/Command-summary.md

 If a target directory already contains an existing LDB instance,  `INIT` fails & prints a reminder to use `--force`.
 Using `-f` or  `--force` erases an existing LDB installation.

-If the target directory contains data, but not an LDB instance, `INIT` fails without an option to override.
+If the target directory contains data (but not an LDB instance), `INIT` fails without an option to override.
 The user must provide an empty directory.

 # ADD-STORAGE \<storage-URI\>